 The way you change your site to create a personalized shopping experience for your customers can include things like also-bought recommendations, links to relevant content, wish list or “buy later” list reminders, and automatically moving abandoned shopping cart items onto a wish list.

-The more data is gathered about the customer, the more personalized your e-commerce site will be – and the more your customer will start to feel like they’re getting a private concierge experience.
+The more data is gathered about the customer, the more personalized your e-commerce site will be – and the more your customer will feel like they’re getting a private concierge experience.

 5. Machine learning